 Note: You must select a Network Profile before you can enable the MBG service.
-See page 4.

 To enable the server:

 - 1. On the MBG main page, click the System status tab and then click Dashboard. - 2.
 Click Start.
 MBG starts and is enabled.